 Implementing the Assignment

-Once the participant has been selected and the necessary documentation is received by the World Bank's Human Resources department, the Memorandum of Agreement (MoA) specifying the terms and conditions, including financial arrangements and Conflict of Interest Guidelines, will be sent to the releasing organization for clearance and subsequent signature.
+Once the participant has been selected and the necessary documentation is received by the World Bank's Human Resources department, the Memorandum of Agreement (MoA) specifying the terms and conditions, including financial arrangements and Conflict of Interest Guidelines, will be sent to the releasing organization for signature.

 Once the final MoA has been signed by the Bank and the releasing organization, the participant will receive a letter of appointment.